-Employees will be paid by check every other week.
+Employees will be paid by check every other week and all pay checks shall be placed in envelopes.
 Checks will be distributed during regular working hours.

 When payday falls on a holiday, insofar as possible and practicable, employees will be paid on the day preceding the holiday.